Betsy Crites, MPH, Co-coordinator

 Ms. Campbell is a registered dietitian nutritionist.
 She is a proud member of W. Deen Mohammed Islamic Center of Durham.
 She is passionate about the fight against hunger.
-She enjoys volunteer work, writing, crafting, gardening and spending time with her family.
+She enjoys volunteer work, writing, crafting, gardening and spending time with her husband and two sons.

 Patrick Spencer, Food Bank Liaison

 Mr. Spencer is the Outreach Coordinator for the Durham Branch of the Food Bank of Central and Eastern North Carolina.
 He work covers 6 counties.
 He has vast knowledge of the system of food pantries and the requirements and best practices for their service.
 He is keenly concerned about the overall context of hunger and the ultimate up-lift of disadvantaged communities.

 Mrs. Pinnix is tireless worker for community unity and engagement especially around food security.
 She is a key organizer for the food pantry and garden at Church of Philadelphia and is on the front lines working to alleviate hunger and poverty.